GlenKPeterson/Cymling/DATA_EXCHANGE_FORMAT.md

 ```
 Type/Class names can be fully specified for readability, or aliased for brevity.

+### Deserializing Types

+The deserializing code can accept everything as generic tuples, or provide a mapping: `Map<String,Class>` to translate from the Cym-data to Java classes (or classes in another language/paradigm).

 # License

 Copyright 2015-2020 Glen K. Peterson